+for Maine purposes.
+Clearly mark the form "Maine pro forma."
 For more information on Maine's treatment of NOLs, see www.maine. gov/revenue/forms (select Income Tax Guidance Documents).

-NOTE: For S corporations, enter the corporate level federal taxable income.
-Corporations that are members of an affiliated unitary business group should refer to the combined reporting instructions.
+For S corporations, enter the corporate level federal taxable income.
+Corporations that are members of an affiliated unitary business group should refer to the combined reporting instructions pages 12 and 13.
 A corporation that has nexus with Maine and is an affiliate in a federal consolidated filing, but not a member of a unitary business group, must enter federal taxable income that is solely attributable to the corporation.